What differentiates Sand Hill School from other private schools?

 Is Sand Hill School a year-round school?

 We are not formally called a year-round school.
-However, we have a longer school year than the typical school calendar and we also offer a Summer School program.
+However, we have a longer school year than the typical school calendar and we also offer programs during summer.

 How will students make the transition to a more typical classroom?